Will GAF’s solar shingles finally make the solar roof mainstream?

 Leading roofing manufacturer GAF’s nailable solar shingles are designed with roofers top-of-mind in order to make installation a breeze.
 Image source: News Atlas

-The top portion of the shingle is made of asphalt, which means it can be nailed right to the roof like regular shingles - no racking or extra mounting equipment necessary.
+The top portion of the GAF solar shingle is made of asphalt, which means it can be nailed right to the roof like regular shingles - no racking or extra mounting equipment necessary.
 This makes it incredibly easy for roofing contractors to install them.

 The bottom portion of the solar shingle is what will generate the electricity.
 When installed, that portion will overlap the asphalt material of the solar shingle before it.
 The shingles lay flush against your roof, staying right in line with the regular asphalt shingles covering the remainder of the surface of the roof.

 All of the wiring is located on the side of the shingle, where they can be easily connected together to create a functioning solar electric system.
+In 2025, GAF released the second iteration of its solar shingles, the Timberline Solar ES2, which simplified the wiring and tweaked the design to make them even easier to install.

 Can you install GAF solar shingles without having to get a roof replacement?